Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 -=MISSABLE=-

+**Recommendations: Having upgraded the Bomb Capacity to AT LEAST 40**

 Lay- or throw bombs just slightly in front of Vitreous for the most effective damage and when the big eye starts popping out, move to either wall furthest away from you to dodge the lightning attack.
+I found throwing them more favourable than laying them.
+The Bombs don't do a lot of damage, so you really do need as many as you can.
 Repeat this until all the eyes are gone, after which the big eye will pop out.
 Just keep standing south of it and spam arrows as it will be unable to do anything.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/129296.png">